-I hope you will enjoy this journey and that it will give you something pretty to look at and some pretty funny stories to laugh at as well!
+I hope you will enjoy looking back on our journey and that you’ll stick around to catch up.
+Now that I’m firmly planted in The Linger Long-er Cottage I can commit to sharing more about our happy home with those of you who are interested.
+Hopefully it will give you something pretty to look at and some pretty funny stories to laugh at as well!

 I have said it before and I will say it again: I did not want to build a house.
 I haven’t really changed my mind about that but having the ability to work with Chris Harp of Ryan-Harp Construction has, at the very least, helped me to enjoy this crazy roller coaster ride that I never bought a ticket for!
 Of course, I became super fast friends with his lovely wife and have fallen completely in love with their three precious daughters and over the last several months we have drafted them into our rag-tag, ever expanding “Beach Family” crew.
 I can easily say without hesitation that their addition makes me quite happy!